-The Forgotten Redoubt Ordon – 1931 ?!
+Forgotten Ordon Redoubt – 1931 ?!

-When you enter Aleje Jerozolimskie to the center of the Polish capital, Warsaw, right in front of the Western Railway Station, now, at the beginning of the 21st century, the world of colorful buildings and neon lights blinds us, on the right side the dome of the shopping center “Blue City” (“blue” in English, but also “sad” , gray, sad “city”?;), on the left there is another huge shopping center called “Reduta”: but where does this redoubt come from?, defense against customers?, against whom, what?; It is a pity that at the entrance/exit to/from the “Reduta Shopping Center” there is no small plaque explaining that where to find it, it is all about … “Reduta Ordona”!
+When you enter Aleje Jerozolimskie into the center of the Polish capital Warsaw, just before the West Railway Station, now, just in the first years of the 21st century, the world of colorful buildings and neon lights blinds you, on the right the dome of the “Blue City” shopping center, on the left another equally huge “Reduta” shopping center: but where did this “redoubt” come from?, protection against customers?, against whom, what?; it is a pity that at the entrance/exit to/from the “Reduta Shopping Center” there is no information, e.g. a board explaining the source of the name, and where to find it, it is about … “Ordona Redoubt”!

-We were not ordered to shoot. – I stepped on the cannon
+We were not ordered to shoot.
+“I stepped on the cannon

 And I looked at the field; two hundred cannons thundered.

-The ranks of the Ruthenian artillery,
+The ranks of the Russian artillery are stretching,

 Squeezed infantry pours out from under the wing

-A long black column, as the lava of mud,
+A long black column, like mud lava,

 Black banners lead the hosts to death.